rimmartin/saxon-node/README.md

 # saxon-node

-An exploration of binding Saxon/C http://www.saxonica.com/html/saxon-c/index.html (XSLT 2.0 and XQuery 1.0).
+An exploration of binding Saxon/C <a href="http://www.saxonica.com/html/saxon-c/index.html">http://www.saxonica.com/html/saxon-c/index.html</a> (XSLT 2.0 and XQuery 1.0).

 Note: release v0.1.1 is built with nodejs v4.2.x [v4.2.x has Buffer acting like Uint8Array and currently is indistinguishable on the native side yet seems to work for this project].
 If you want v0.12.x compatibility stay with v0.0.5. npm will continue with nodejs v4.2.x line and any fixes or features needed by prior versions will be from github branches.